Neumi/ESP32_camera_M5STACK_NO_PSRAM/README.md

 # ESP32_camera_M5STACK_NO_PSRAM

-Working Camera Server for M5Stack ESP32 Camera (OV2640) Module Development Board without PS RAM.
+Working Camera Server for M5Stack ESP32 Camera (OV2640) Module Development Board without PS RAM and Arduino IDE.

 ## THIS IS THE MODULE I AM TALKING ABOUT